aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 #### What technologies are you studying?

-I'm currently working with React w/ Typscript, Redux and Go on various projects.
+I'm currently working with React (TSX) w/ Go on various projects.

 #### Outside interests?